Mia-Brunner/Personal-Portfolio/README.md

 ![Screenshot of layout idea](/docs/screenshots/original-layout-idea.png)

+This is the final screenshot of all my web pages.
+You can see a consistent theme throughout all pages as it uses the same components, text design and colours.
+This unifies the entire website and creates the effect of a clean and minimal style.

 ![Screenshots of master document](/docs/screenshots/pc-final-group.png)

+These images are screenshots of the mobile version of my website.
+As you can see changes have been made to the layout such as the navigation bar being altered to a drop down burger menu.
+The side icons have a reduced left-side margin bringing it closer to the lefts side of the page.
+The Footer has also been removed as it's height would be large on a smaller scale such as mobile.

 ![Screenshots of master document mobile version](/docs/screenshots/mobile-final-group.png)

+The below images consist of my dark mode branch.
+The main changes to create this look are adjusting the colours to deep greys and blacks with contrasting text colours to achieve a minimal ans sleek design.
+Images and font styles have also been adjusted to reflect the mood of the website.

 ![Screenshots of dark-mode document](/docs/screenshots/pc-dark-mode.png)

+These images below follows the concept of modern design for my second branch.
+I have altered the home page so that the main component is the background image which also follows through to the rest of the pages.
+As the background image consisted of numerous colours I had to create a background area for the text for it to be more visible.
+As a block background colour would reduce the impact of the background image I instead decided to reduce the transparency, allowing the image to be partially visible and also the text more defined.
+This also follows the dark mode theme with minor changes being made to its images.

 ![Screenshots of modern-design document](/docs/screenshots/pc-modern-design.png)